 We got further sneak peeks into the new character Abel has created for After Hours as he cleared his social media all over again, only to start posting teasers of his new persona in moments that could only be described as manic.
 Blurred and over exposed shots of him wandering the city streets in ‘blinding lights’ dressed in a super-villain-like red and black suit depict a creatively unhinged and wild side to The Weeknd.

-Currently there has been three tracks released from the album, each offering something completely different to the listener in terms of sounds, aesthetic and musical composition.
-Here’s a current run down of the tracks:
+These tracks are some of our favourite from After Hours, each offering something completely different to the listener in terms of sounds, aesthetic and musical composition:

 Heartless: This is one the hardest hitting songs Abel has released in years, and with the lyricism of Kissland coming through, we can feel him slipping back to his old ways.